requireiot/stdpins/README.md

 ## Pin change interrrupts

-These pin definitions can also be used in conjunction with pin change interrupts (in controllers that support this feature).
+These signal definitions can also be used in conjunction with pin change interrupts (in controllers that support this feature).

 Say you have connected a button to input PC2 of your ATmega328:
 ```C